 Monitor network availability, faults, performance and usage from one console.
 Supports SNMP polling, traps, syslogs, NetFlow and more.

-Start Your TrialAlthough the emphasis of IT performance monitoring and management has turned towards application performance, monitoring of network performance is still important because any slowdown in the network tier can affect application performance.
+Free TrialAlthough the emphasis of IT performance monitoring and management has turned towards application performance, network device monitoring is still important because any slowdown in the network tier can affect application performance.

 eG Enterprise Universal Insight for networks is a 100% web-based performance monitoring, diagnosis and reporting solution for heterogeneous network infrastructures.
-While IT operations staff can use eG Enterprise for real-time monitoring, alerting and diagnosis, IT architects can use this solution for capacity optimization and planning.
+While IT operations staff can use eG Enterprise for real-time monitoring, alerting and diagnosis, IT architects can use this network availability monitor for capacity optimization and planning.

 As IT infrastructures have become business-critical, the importance of network monitoring has not diminished.
 Performance issues in the network tier adversely affect the performance of applications.
 From an administration perspective, it is important to differentiate network performance issues from server, storage, application and virtualization performance issues.